maryambkhan/cpnt262-group-assignment3/README.md

  - Next i am going to work on contact page
  - I have two ideas one is fetching map api and other is just adding form.
  - Lets see what works
+ - So iserched for google map i needed API key and then i googled for without key
+   after while found a page where i fllowed instructions and got embeded gmap without Api key i have added the link to it
  - Well i have succeded fetching gmap api i got this idea from jessica's site so i thought i should try it too
  - Well i am glad everything working good

  ## Problem
  - cant find `#app` error updating dependencies  i am not sure what is that.